thislight/luabundler/docs/manual.md

 }
 ````

-You must specify field `rev`, it indicate the using recipe definition.
-Current LuaBundler uses `0`.
+You must specify the field `rev`, it indicates the using definition.
+Current number is `0`.

 ### A Recipe for a Program

-You must specifiy two fields if you want to bundle an executable: `output` and `entry_point`.
+You must specifiy the two fields when bundling an executable: `output` and `entry_point`.

 ````lua
 -- recipe.lua